zshallow/firerouter/README.md

     processorChain: myCustomChainThatSetsTempTo2
 ```

+As you can see, the names used here are what's exposed on the other end to ST.
-So they're both just OpenRouter GPT 4.1, except the latter has a `processorChain`.
+In terms of configuration proper, they're both just OpenRouter GPT 4.1, except
+the latter has a `processorChain`.

-A processor chain is just a sequence of request processors that alter it before it's sent.
+A processor chain is just a sequence of processors that alter a request before it's sent.

 This is what `myCustomChainThatSetsTempTo2` looks like in the `config.yaml`: